 Because of the phone system, I can only return local phone calls and often cannot return some cell phone calls.
-Phone messages are forwarded to my University email address.
 I often respond to phone messages by email.

 I strive to respond to phone calls and e-mails within 24 hours of receipt and will respond if at all possible.
+Students are encouraged to talk with me in person before class, after class or between scheduled classes.
+Questions can also be asked by email or phone message.